skip to main content

 Institutional conflicts of interest differ from personal conflicts of interest.
 An institutional conflict of interest arises when the research, teaching, outreach, or other activities of Caltech may be compromised because of a financial, business or other interest held by Caltech that may affect, or appear to affect, research, teaching, outreach, or other Caltech activities in question.

-Caltech has established its conflict of interest policies and procedures that apply to all Caltech employees, including faculty, to ensure compliance with Caltech's ethical standards as well as with the laws, rules, and regulations that govern Institute activities, while fostering and sustaining an environment of openness and integrity.
+Caltech has established its conflict of interest policies and procedures that apply to all Caltech employees, including faculty, to ensure compliance with Caltech's ethical standards as well as with the laws, rules, and regulations that govern Caltech activities, while fostering and sustaining an environment of openness and integrity.

 2.0 Personal Conflicts of Interest

-In academic research, the term conflict of interest refers especially to situations in which financial or other personal considerations may compromise, or may have the appearance of compromising, an investigator's professional judgment in conducting or reporting research.
+In academic research, the term conflict of interest refers especially to situations in which financial or other personal considerations may compromise, or may have the appearance of compromising, an investigator's professional judgment in developing, conducting or reporting research.
 Biases can affect collection, analysis, and interpretation of data, hiring of employees, procurement of materials, sharing of results, choice of protocol, and the use of statistical methods.
 Conflicts of interest can affect all scholarly fields.

 The broad principles in this policy encompass a variety of situations, many of which do not fall into patterns for which specific guidelines may be established.
 Conflicts of interest inevitably arise from time to time in everyday business life; some may appear to be inconsequential or may even be advantageous to Caltech.
-It is important, however, that all employees make timely and accurate disclosure of covered financial interests and outside activities.
+It is important, however, that all employees make timely and accurate disclosure of financial interests and covered outside activities.
 Each employee should apply their sense of integrity and common sense to disclose any circumstances that are, may become, or may give the appearance of a possible conflict of interest.
 Supplementing this broad policy statement are the following rules to be observed on specific matters:

 2.1